Gascony

 Gascoigne, Gascoyne, Gaskoyne, Guascogna

-Gascony in a region located in the southwestern part of France.
+Gascony is a historical region located in the southwest of France.
 It is situated between the Pyrenees Mountains to the south and the Garonne River to the north.

 According to Geoffrey of Monmouth, Duke Hoel conquered it as part of Arthur’s campaign in Gaul.
 Rulers in other sources include Hardiz (Wolfram), Aramont (Prose Lancelot), Ladon (Claris et Laris), Bors (Welsh Triads), and the Hunting Knight (Irish tale).